WHAT KIND OF VISAS ARE PROVIDED?

 NOTE (2) it is reported that if you get injured in a traffic accident, the insurance provider won't cover the costs.
 Instead, they will be covered by the responsible party's insurance or by the Karnit, a governmental fund (HERE a website with some more details in English).
 It should be the same also for injuries and accidents related to war (but we don't have a clear picture of this issue as of now).
 Importantly, this coverage is available as long as one has a valid visa.

-NOTE(4) the cost of the insurance changes every year according to the CPI (Consumer Price Index)
+NOTE(4) The cost of the insurance changes every year according to the CPI (Consumer Price Index).

 WHERE IS THE MINISTRY OF INTERIOR?

-NEWs2024: we were recently told that the whole Visa renewal process can be done ON CAMPUS!
+NEWS_2024: we were recently told that the whole Visa renewal process can be done ON CAMPUS!
 No more need to go to the Ministry of Interiors!

+TAU was registered at the Misrad Hapnim (Ministry of Interior) of Salame 53, Tel Aviv.
 As of now (2025) TAU is working with the Misrad Hapnim in Petach Tikva.

 General recommendations